f5devcentral/f5-agility-labs-waf/docs/waf141/module4 - xparent policy/lab1/lab1.rst

 Objective
 ~~~~~~~~~~
-We created a transparent policy way back in Lab 1 to configure Layer 7 XFF inspection for IPI and Geolocation enforcement.
+We created a transparent policy way back in Lab 1 to configure Geolocation enforcement & Layer 7 XFF inspection for IPI.
 We then tested out the Threat Campaign signatures in Lab 3 and now we will explore and test some of the other components that should be in scope for enforcement early on in your WAF deployment.

 - Review Learning & Blocking & Policy Building Process settings